iechor/docs/content/guides/use-case/jupyter.md

     name: jupyter-data
 ```

-This Compose file specifies all the options you used in the `docker run` command.
+This Compose file specifies all the options you used in the `iechor run` command.
 For more details about the Compose instructions, see the
 [Compose file reference](../../../compose/compose-file/_index.md).

 Before you proceed, save your changes to the `compose.yaml` file.